csev/ca4e/cdc8512/instruction-set-specification.md

 #### Special Instructions (00xxxxxx)
 - `00000000` - HALT - Stop execution
 - `00000001` - PS - Print data area as zero-terminated character string on a single line
+- `00001111` - DATA - When loading, the following bytes are to be copied into the data memory starting at the zero address - loading is terminated by a zero byte

 #### Single Register Instructions (01xxxxxx)
 - `01000rrr` - INC rrr - Increment A or X register